dswann101164/azure-noob-blog/posts/2025-12-10-azure-finops-complete-guide.md

 - Domain controllers (always running)
 - Application servers (predictable load)

+Reserved instance planning is particularly critical for predictable workloads migrated from on-premises.
+See our [Azure migration ROI guide](/blog/azure-migration-roi-wrong/) for break-even calculations including reserved instance impact.

 **When NOT to use:**
 - Dev/test (intermittent usage)
 - Proof-of-concept (may not last 1 year)